 This octet group describes the details of security service algorithms for the indicated security service.
-Details are found below.
+Details are found in section 7.2.3.

-6.2.2.1.
-Security Service Declaration
+7.2.1 Security Service Declaration

-The Security Service Declaration Section provides a minimal description of the security services that are requested/supported by a security agent.
-The Security Service Declaration can be employed with in-band security message exchange.
-In this situation, the security service will be negotiated after the VC is established.
-This method of declaring the security service can be employed when communicating a security requirement to a proxy security agent.
+The Security Service Declaration Section provides a minimal description of the security services that are requested or supported by a security agent.

+The Security Service Declaration shall only be contained in the SSIEs within a 2-way signaling-based exchange.
+It shall not be generated in 3-way and shall be ignored if received in 3-way.

+The Security Service Declaration Section is employed when communicating a security service request to a proxy security agent, or when declaring security capabilities to a peer SA.

+В its

-8 8 7 6 5 4 3 2 1
+8 7 6 5 4 3 2 1 Octet(s)

 1 1 0 0 0 1 0 1 0

 Security Service Declaration Identifier

+Security Service Declaration

-X X X X X X X X
+X X X X X X X X x.2

-Security Service Declaration (Octet x.2)
+Security Service Declaration (Octet x.2, bits 8-1)